NMSLLLLL/rest/readme.txt

-we don't talk antmore
+we don't talk antmore.
+Yes.
-Like we used to do
+Like we used to do.